 A super easy, fragrant and summery Ginger Peach Smoothie to start your day.
 Just blend up the peaches, banana, ginger and plant milk and you're done.
 See my tips for prepping this vegan peach smoothie ahead to make it even quicker for busy mornings!

 When you drink this vegan peach smoothie, you first get the sweet hit from the peach then the slight heat from the ginger comes through after.
-It's refreshing with comforting warmth and is the perfect way to start your day.
+It's refreshing with comforting warmth and like my other vegan smoothie recipes, is the perfect way to start your day.